Vercris/vercris/README.md

 - 🌱 I’m currently learning **Svelte, IOS**

-- 👨‍💻 All of my projects are available at [https://vercris.com](https://vercris.com)

 - 📝 I regularly write articles of any topic on [https://write.as/vercris](https://write.as/vercris)

 - 💬 Ask me about **IOS**